William L. Spicer: Background

-A native of Yell County in western Arkansas, Spicer was the only child of William Jacob Spicer (1893–1979), a Methodist minister for sixty-four years, and the former Ora Leach (1896–1989), hence his middle name.
+A native of Yell County in western Arkansas, Spicer was the only child of William Jacob Spicer, a Methodist minister for sixty-four years, and the former Ora Leach, hence his middle name.
 The couple married in 1917 in Logan County, Arkansas.
-William J. and Ora Spicer are interred at Oak Hill Memorial Cemetery in Booneville in Logan County.
-Spicer's paternal grandparents were Monroe Moses Spicer (1876–1926) and the former Delia C. Cummings (1873–1957); they are interred at Stony Point Cemetery, also in Logan County.
+Spicer's paternal grandparents were Monroe Moses Spicer and the former Delia C. Cummings; they are interred at Stony Point Cemetery, also in Logan County.

 In the 1930 census, Spicer was living with his parents in Woodruff County in eastern Arkansas.
 In the 1940 census, Spicer, then twenty-one, was listed as residing still with his parents in Wynne in Cross County, also in eastern Arkansas, where his father, then forty-six, was a pastor.
 In 1946, Spicer married the former Freda Cowell in Sydney in New South Wales, Australia, possibly while having been on military duty during World War II.
 The couple had three children, David, Michael, and Sarah Spicer.
 Mrs. Spicer died in Australia in 1983.